Jake's Bikes Ltd is a limited company registered in England with company number 07449533. Our registered address is:

 All photographs and images are for illustrative purposes only.
 The actual size and model of bike may differ slightly in specification from those shown, e.g. the headset type, cable routing, of brand of wheel rim and tyre is slightly different one some frame sizes.

 All bicycles provided by Bristol Bicycles are for use on-road and on well-finished, smooth paths and trails.
 They are not suitable for mountain biking, stunting, jumping, carrying more than one person, or any other purposes.

 Please read and ensure you understand the owners manual provided before using the bicycle, and always adhere to the safety warnings and follow the adjustment and maintenance guidelines contained therein.

-All Bristol Bicycles come with a 12-month limited warranty on materials and workmanship.
+All our bicycles come with a 12-month limited warranty on materials and workmanship.
 This warranty extends for one year from date of purchase while owned by the original retail purchaser.

 If a component should fail due to faulty materials or workmanship within the warranty period, a replacement component will be provided free of charge.
 The owner is responsible for the return of the bicycle to us for any work to be carried out.

 This warranty does not cover consumable items such as (but not limited to) tyres and inner tubes, and brake blocks or pads, nor does it cover wear and tear: components such as chains, chain rings, cables, and eventually wheel rims will wear out under prolonged and heavy use.

 No liability is accepted for damage caused through neglect, improper use, lack of regular servicing, road accident/collision, or anything other than faulty materials or workmanship.

 The warranty applies to original purchaser only and is not transferable.
 Proof of purchase may be required.

 If you elect to repair a defective product yourself or use the services of someone other than Bristol Bicycles, we will not be liable for any damage, failure or loss caused.